-Through observing the way galaxies spin, scientists realized that there wasn’t enough matter in them to keep them from flying apart: essentially, there was ‘missing mass’ that couldn’t be accounted for considering only visible matter (stars, galaxies, dust, etc.).
+For a long time, scientists have wondered what the universe is made of, and up until the discovery of what we now call ‘dark matter’, it seemed that physicists had everything figured out.
+Through observing the way galaxies spin, however, scientists realized that there wasn’t enough matter in them to keep them from flying apart: essentially, there was ‘missing mass’ that couldn’t be accounted for considering only visible matter (stars, galaxies, dust, etc.).

-This was the first observation of dark matter and, although it has yet to be detected directly, scientists have confirmed it exists through additional observational data – measuring the way it affects other objects in the universe.
-Now thought to make up 27% of mass in the universe, dark matter got its name because it doesn’t interact with or emit on the electromagnetic spectrum (all types of light and radiation we can detect and observe).
-We can only observe it based on its gravitational effects within the universe, so most of our usual observation tools don’t work for dark matter.
+Vera Rubin’s work on the speeds of stars in galaxies was one of the first observation of dark matter and, although it has yet to be detected directly, scientists have confirmed it exists through additional observational data – measuring the way it affects other objects in the universe.
+Now thought to make up over 85% of mass in the universe, dark matter got its name because it doesn’t interact with or emit in the electromagnetic spectrum (all types of light and radiation we can detect and observe).
+We have so far only learned about it based on how its gravity affects the universe, so most of our usual observation tools don’t work for dark matter.
 As a result, one of the major focuses of astroparticle physics, and of the work being done by McDonald Institute researchers, is directly detecting dark matter.

 Learn more about the dark matter experiments McDonald Institute researchers are working on.